aolabsai/ao_pyth/README.md

 # The python package wrapper of the ao_core API.

 This python repo wraps our api in a easy to use fast pip installable package.
-It is almost one to one with ao_core so most of the documentation will carry over here, we will add documentation below for futher instructions on how to use the library!
+It is almost one to one with ao_core so most of the documentation will carry over here; we will add documentation below for futher instructions on how to use the library!

 ## Installation